About New Freedom Farm

 The farm itself is a safe place for veterans and first responders suffering from trauma, depression/anxiety, substance use, and other issues.
 Staff and volunteers engage visitors to the farm by encouraging therapeutic interaction with the farm's equine

-residents, farm chores, and peer-to-peer support.
+residents, farm chores, peer-to-peer support and progams designed to encourage being present in the world around them.
 These visits help veterans and first responders with feelings of isolation, communication, trust, and social skills.
-The end-goal of these interactions is to empower veterans and first responders to heal by
+The end-goal of these interactions is to empower veterans and first responders to heal by realizing their efforts and contributions and assisting with reintegration into civilian life.

 Just as New Freedom Farm is a safe place for humans, it is also a dedicated safe haven for its equine residents.
 The horses and other animals that live on the farm have come from their own traumatic situations, including abandonment and auction.
 The animals